adornes/collatz_conjecture/README.md

-# Playing with the Collatz Conjuncture
+# Playing with the Collatz conjecture

 This project demonstrates some nice features and usage approaches for different programming languages (some that I personally like).